 3. The Blind Date With An Unexpected Surprise

-Once I explained the situation to my friend, everything was incredibly awkward.
+Once I explained the situation to my manager, everything was incredibly awkward.
 I left, as did Jenna.
 To my knowledge, Jenna never mentioned the movie theater incident to my cousin (whom she’s still friends with to this day).

 2. There’s A Fine Line With Religion